 In addition, using SOC 2+, we are able to incorporate other frameworks into our audit reports such as NIST, HITRUST, PCI and ISO.

 A SOC 2 report is intended for use by stakeholders such as customers, regulators, business partners, suppliers and directors.
 Similar to SOC 1, your service organizations can choose to undergo a Type I or Type II audit.

 Like the SOC 2, this SOC report is based on the five trust principles and their corresponding criteria issued by the AICPA.
 However, the report does not detail any testing as it is intended for marketing purposes.
 A SOC 3 is the only of the three reports that is for general use and can be posted on your company website.

-SOC for cybersecurity
+SOC Reporting for Cybersecurity

 This report is designed to assist organizations as they communicate relevant and useful information about the effectiveness of their cybersecurity risk management programs to key stakeholders.